KVRV

 KVRV (97.7 FM, "The River") is a commercial radio station licensed to Monte Rio, California, broadcasting to the Santa Rosa, California area.

 KVRV airs a classic rock music format branded as "The River" (a local reference to the Russian River).
 Their studios are in Santa Rosa.
+The station's previous call letters were KMGG, and the station played oldies music from 1986 to 2003.